Guide To Europe’s Most Beautiful Royal Palaces

-Once (or still) home to kings, popes, and emperors, these palaces represent Europe’s finest and most lavish architecture.
+Once (or still) home to kings, popes, emperors, and aristocrats, these palaces represent Europe’s finest and most lavish architecture.

-Here are my picks for the 25 gorgeous palaces that you should put on your bucket list or itinerary for Europe.
+Here are my picks for the 26 gorgeous palaces that you should put on your Europe bucket list.

 1. Schönbrunn Palace, Vienna Austria